SparqNet/sparq-gitbook/introducing-applayer/the-problem-with-evms.md

 If the problem is inherently tied to the EVM, then... *why don't we just get rid of it?* This seems like a reasonable solution, but it can't be the only one either.

 The current blockchain landscape is primarily dominated by the Solidity EVM, and for many Web3 companies it is unrealistic to completely remove it from existing applications.
-However, to properly scale a Web3 based application, we must venture outside the virtual machine somehow.
+However, to properly scale a Web3 based application, we must venture outside the virtual machine.

-Our solution in a hybrid one: a modular blockchain that not only allows for *natively-coded contracts*, but also a natively-coded, performance-centric EVM with *stateful pre-compiles*.
-In other words, a blockchain that doesn't *need* a virtual machine to run smart contracts, but has one anyway so existing contracts can be deployed as-is.
+Our solution is a hybrid of old and new: a modular blockchain that not only allows for *natively-coded contracts*, but also a natively-coded, performance-centric EVM with *stateful pre-compiles*.
+In other words, a blockchain that doesn't *need* a virtual machine to run smart contracts, but still has support for existing contracts to be deployed as-is.

 Having an EVM running in parallel of stateful pre-compiles unlocks performance optimizations to existing Solidity contracts and accelerates them with pre-compiled functions within the state, programmed in common performance-driven development languages, such as C++, C#, Rust, and more.